jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 the difference in frequency between two pitches.

-Each interval is also given a name, like "major third".
+Each interval is also given a name, like "major third" or "perfect fifth".

 ### Interval names

-An interval has a name like "major third", which is comprised of two parts:
+An interval has a name,
+like "major third",
+which is comprised of two parts:
 *quality* (major) and
 *number* (third).